Threshold resummation for the production of four top quarks at the LHC: Abstract

 \section{Abstract}

 We compute the total cross section for $\ftop$ production at next-to-leading logarithmic (NLL$^{\prime}$) accuracy.
-This is the first time resummation is performed for a hadron-collider process with four colored particles in the final state.
+This is the first time resummation is performed for a hadron-collider process with four coloured particles in the final state.
 The calculation is matched to the next-to-leading order strong and electroweak corrections.
-The NLL$^{\prime}$ corrections enhance the total production rate by 15\%.
-The size of the theoretical error due to scale variation is reduced by more than a factor of two, bringing the theoretical error significantly below the current experimental uncertainty of the measurement.
+The NLL$^{\prime}$ corrections enhance the total production rate by 26\%.
+The size of the theoretical error due to scale variation is reduced by close to a factor of two, bringing the theoretical error significantly below the current experimental uncertainty of the measurement.

 The production of four top quarks, $pp \to \ftop$, is one of the rarest Standard Model (SM) production processes currently accessible experimentally at the Large Hadron Collider (LHC).
 Its cross section is known to receive significant contributions in various SM extensions, hence an accurate measurement can set strong constraints on new physics models.
 Examples of such scenarios include supersymmetric theories, where the $\ftop$ signal can be enhanced by squark and gluino decays~\cite{FARRAR1978575, Toharia:2005gm}, the production of a new heavy (pseudo)scalar boson in association with a $t\bar{t}$ pair~\cite{Dicus:1994bm,Craig:2015jba,Craig:2016ygr}, or pair production of scalar gluons~\cite{Plehn:2008ae, Calvet:2012rk, Beck:2015cga, Darme:2018dvz}.
 Moreover, the $\ftop$ production rate is sensitive to the Yukawa coupling of the top quark, making it a useful process to further constrain the nature of Higgs-top quark interactions~\cite{Cao:2016wib, Cao:2019ygh}.
 When interpreted in the framework of an effective theory, a measurement of the $\ftop$ production process places strong constraints on the four-fermion operator~\cite{Zhang:2017mls, Banelli:2020iau,Aguilar-Saavedra:2018ksv,Hartland:2019bjb,Ethier:2021bye, Darme:2021gtt, Aoude:2022deh}.